What is it?

 What do I need to do?

-There is nothing you need to do during the network closet assessment and remediation phase.
+There is nothing you need to do during this phase of the Academic Link Project.

 Your cooperation and patience are appreciated as UNCG continues building a stronger, more reliable wireless experience for everyone on campus.